 Berkeley City College accepts transfer credits.
 The school accepts AP credit.
 Additionally, Berkeley City College has a summer session, so students can earn credits during the summer.

 Berkeley City College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Summer Classes Available||√|

 Reminder: Berkeley City College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Berkeley City College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Berkeley City College students have several choices to make.
-Scroll down to see a full list of majors offered at Berkeley City College below.
+Scroll down to the bottom of this page to see a full list of majors offered at Berkeley City College.

 Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.